ljelkin/jobplacement/README.md

 # jobplacement
-Getting a job in philosophy
+How long does it take to get a tenure-track job in the discipline of philosophy?
+Surprisingly, less than 2 years!